 Expansion of the MAM CO2 calculator for parents by implementing the findings of the study on the carbon footprint of MAM soothers by 2017

 2. CO, neutral production

-Evaluation of the "CO, neutral production" project for Europe by 2019
+Evaluation of the "CO_a neutral production" project for Europe by 2019 to ISO 14001: 2015 to our production plant in Thailand by 2020

 3. Environmental management NEW